KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 This class is used to create a DataSource (`ToDoDataSource`).
-You also have a publicly available `todoDataSource` object which gives lates value on the instance of the `ToDoDataSource` created in the factory class.
+In this snippet, you have a publicly available `todoDataSource` object which gives the latest value of the instance of the `ToDoDataSource` created in the factory class.

 ### Wrapping up your app

-Now that you have created the little bits, you would now wrap up the rest in your `MainActivity` class.
-First, you have to do some cleanups.
-Remove the interfaces implemented by the class and just keep the parent activity.
+Now that you have created the little bits, you will now stitch things up in your `MainActivity` class.
+Before that, you have to do some cleanups.
+Remove the interfaces implemented by the class and keep the parent activity.
 It should look like this:

 ```kotlin
 public class MainActivity extends AuthAwareActivity {